cs396-web-dev/spring2022/pages/syllabus.md

 ## Learning Goals
 1. Learning how to design and develop a simple ‘full-stack’ web application (including interacting with a database, building a web server, implementing user authentication, and designing/building a front-end client).
-2. Building proficiency with commonly-used tools and technologies related to web development (e.g. GitHub, Flask, Heroku, Amazon S3, Web Sockets, testing frameworks like Mocha & Selenium, React, etc).
+2. Building proficiency with commonly-used tools and technologies related to web development (e.g. GitHub, Flask, Heroku, Web Sockets, testing frameworks, JavaScript frameworks like React, etc).
 3. Studying different architectures (e.g. REST & MVC), including how they are instantiated across a range of familiar web applications and APIs.
-4. Learning some fundamental UX/UI design principles (usability, accessibility, visual design, prototyping) in the context of web development.
+4. Learning some fundamental UX/UI design principles (accessibility, implementing layouts) in the context of web development.

 ## Course Format